 I was from Connecticut, whose Constitution declares all political power is inherent in the people, and all free governments are founded on their authority and instituted for their benefit; and that they have AT ALL TIMES an undeniable and indefeasible right to ALTER THEIR FORM OF GOVERNMENT in such a manner as they may think expedient

 Considering all of the laws that have been passed to protect the American worker, they show why our country is considered such a great republic, because when the need arose, we maintained our identity, strong and defiant, by calling for changes that would better our lives, through our elected officials.

 Right now, we have that power, as citizens, to control our destiny, but if we continue to allow the federal government to be stripped, little by little, of its duties to the people, it will become nothing more than the Articles of Confederation of old.

-No matter what you have been told, these ideas has been tried and failed in the past, and there was a reason why the changes, to protect labor, were made in the first place.
+No matter what you have been told, these ideas have been tried and failed in the past, and there was a reason why the changes, to protect labor, were made in the first place.
 Our country has already been through many trials and tribulations, so there is no reason to believe that we cannot deal with the problems before us now.
 We shall endure, as we always have.

 *The bill is cosponsored by Senators Ayotte (R-NH), Barrasso (R-WY), Blunt (R-MO), Boozman (R-AR), Burr (R-NC), Chambliss (R-GA), Coats (R-IN), Corker (R-TN), Cornyn (R-TX), Crapo (R-ID), Cruz (R-TX), Enzi (R-WY), Fischer (R-NE), Flake (R-AZ), Graham (R-SC), Grassley (R-IA), Hatch (R-UT), Heller (R-NV), Inhofe (R-OK), Isakson (R-GA), Johnson (R-WI), Lee (R-UT), McCain (R-AZ), McConnell (R-KY), Moran (R-KS), Risch (R-ID), Roberts (R-KS), Rubio (R-FL), Scott (R-SC), Sessions (R-AL), Thune (R-SD), Toomey (R-PA), Vitter (R-LA), and Wicker (R-MS).